mikke89/RmlUiDoc/pages/cpp_manual/rcss.md

 {{page.lib_ns}}::Core::StyleSheetSpecification::RegisterShorthand("margin", "margin-top, margin-right, margin-bottom, margin-left");
 ```

-Shorthands can operate in three modes; `FALL_THROUGH`, `REPLICATE` or `BOX`. `FALL_THROUGH` will parse each value it has against its list of properties.
+The three most common shorthand types `FallThrough`, `Replicate` and `Box` will be described here. `FallThrough` will parse each value it has against its list of properties.
 If any values fail to parse, they will fall-through to the next property, and so on, until they parse successfully.
 If there are fewer parsed values that properties, the remaining properties will be not be set.
-The `font`{:.prop} shorthand is the best example of this; it is a `FALL_THROUGH` shorthand property for `font-style`{:.prop}, `font-weight`{:.prop}, `font-size`{:.prop}, `font-family`{:.prop} and `font-charset`{:.prop}.
+The `font`{:.prop} shorthand is the best example of this; it is a `FallThrough` shorthand property for `font-style`{:.prop}, `font-weight`{:.prop}, `font-size`{:.prop}, `font-family`{:.prop}.
 The RCSS:

 ```css
 font: italic Lacuna;
 ```

-will parse `font-style`{:.prop} to 'italic'; 'Lacuna' will fail to parse as both a `font-weight`{:.prop} property and `font-size`{:.prop}, and fall-through to `font-family`{:.prop}. `font-charset`{:.prop} will be ignored as the shorthand is out of values.
+will parse `font-style`{:.prop} to 'italic'; 'Lacuna' will fail to parse as both a `font-weight`{:.prop} property and `font-size`{:.prop}, and fall-through to `font-family`{:.prop}.

-`REPLICATE` shorthands will fail if any values fail to parse, and if there are fewer values than properties, the last value will be replicated for the other properties.
+`Replicate` shorthands will fail if any values fail to parse, and if there are fewer values than properties, the last value will be replicated for the other properties.
 For example, the `overflow`{:.prop} is a replicating shorthand for the properties `overflow-x`{:.prop} and `overflow-y`{:.prop}.
 The RCSS:

 ```css
 overflow: auto;
 ```

 will assign the 'auto' keyword to both `overflow-x`{:.prop} and `overflow-y`{:.prop}.
-If overflow was a `FALL_THROUGH` property, `overflow-y`{:.prop} would be left at its default.
+If overflow was a `FallThrough` property, `overflow-y`{:.prop} would be left at its default.

-`BOX` shorthands are for shorthands such as `margin`{:.prop}, `padding`{:.prop}, etc, that define four values for the top, right, bottom and left sides (in that order) of a box.
-If a `BOX` shorthand is invoked with fewer than four values, the standard CSS rules apply; that is, one value will be replicated across all four sides.
+`Box` shorthands are for shorthands such as `margin`{:.prop}, `padding`{:.prop}, etc, that define four values for the top, right, bottom and left sides (in that order) of a box.
+If a `Box` shorthand is invoked with fewer than four values, the standard CSS rules apply; that is, one value will be replicated across all four sides.
 Two values will be set to the vertical and horizontal sides.
 Three values will be set to the top, horizontal sides, and bottom.

-`AUTO` shorthands will be `FALL_THROUGH` by default, unless they have exactly four properties ending in `-top`{:.prop}, `-right`{:.prop}, `-bottom`{:.prop} and `-left`{:.prop} (in that order).

 #### Defining custom value parsers

 If you want to define more complicated parsers for your property values, you can do so by registering a custom property parser before you register you custom properties.
-The base class for all property parsers is `{{page.lib_ns}}::Core::PropertyParser`; start by inheriting from this and implementing the two pure virtual functions:
+The base class for all property parsers is `{{page.lib_ns}}::Core::PropertyParser`; start by inheriting from this and implementing the single pure virtual function:

 ```cpp
 // Called to parse a RCSS declaration.